The PGPA Act

 - financial management, particularly in respect of banking, borrowing and investment.

-Resource Management Guides and Other Governance Mechanisms
+Resource Management Guides and other governance mechanisms

 The Department of Finance has issued a number of Resource Management Guides (RMG) that provide practical guidance as to the way Corporate Commonwealth Entities and Commonwealth Companies should interpret and apply the Commonwealth Resource Management Framework.

-RMG-126 Commonwealth GBE Governance and Oversight Guidelines, is a key Guidance document on GBE board and corporate governance, planning and reporting, financial governance and other governance matters and is relevant for Directors of Corporate Commonwealth Entities and Commonwealth Companies.
+RMG-126 Commonwealth GBE Governance and Oversight Guidelines is a key guidance document on GBE board and corporate governance, planning and reporting, financial governance and other governance matters and is relevant for Directors of Corporate Commonwealth Entities and Commonwealth Companies.

 Further guidance on planning, reporting and internal controls for Corporate Commonwealth Entities is at:

-Shareholder Ministers may also work with a GBE to put in place Commercial Freedoms Framework (CFF), which provides qualitative and quantitative boundaries for the Board of Directors.
+Shareholder Ministers may also work with a GBE to put in place a Commercial Freedoms Framework (CFF), which provides qualitative and quantitative boundaries for the Board of Directors.

 A GBE must notify its Shareholder Ministers of any 'significant' event, issue, decision or initiative.
 When determining what is a significant event or decision, Directors should be mindful of the key sensitivities and considerations from a Government perspective.